SofieBiosciences/SoftwareStandards/README.md

     3. Fill in an appropriate title [Reference the teamwork task id found in the URL https://sofiebiosciences.teamwork.com/#tasks/**4753296**]
     4. Copy the comment from the teamwork task.
 Reference the teamwork URL in comment
     5. Submit new Issue
+    6. Once submitted, the developer shall note all sections that will be affected due to the request change.
+It shall be noted in the comment section of github and brought up during Field Service meetings.

 #### Working on Completing the task
 1. Create a branch from master on github.
 Mention the git ticket name in the bug fix